lbwa/v-access/README.md

     Vue.use(VAccess, { router })
     ```

-Following code describe that passing access list when you have fetched access list at anywhere.
+The following code describes that passing access list when you have fetched access-list anywhere.

 ```ts
 // In any vue instance